Diane's Flower Seeds

 Salvia officinalis

 Salvia officinalis is a perennial herb that is one of the main ingredients in poultry seasoning.
-It's also beautiful in the flower garden.
+The dried leaves can be placed in drawers to repel moths.

 height 26" spacing 24"